GennadyMV/tmc-snapshot-api/README.md

 ### Snapshot Level

 There are three levels for snapshots.
 Key-level snapshots — which is the default — provide snapshots that progress one keystroke (or event) at a time.
 This provides a way to “playback” the snapshots, the same way as a participant has implemented the solution.
 Code-level snapshots provide snapshots that have a larger scope.
 These snapshots are “full snapshots” that are collected for example when the participant saves the solution.
-Raw-level snapshots provide all snapshot types unprocessed.
+Raw-level snapshots provide all snapshot data unprocessed.

 ### 1. Instances